victorrentea/victorrentea.github.io/blog/avoiding-null-pointer.md

 > **Trick**: Hibernate requires a no-arg constructor on every persistent entity, but that constructor can be marked as `protected` to hide it from normal use.

 The moment all your data objects enforce the validity of their state internally, you do get a better night sleep, but there's also a price to pay: creating dummy incomplete instances in tests becomes impossible.
-The typical tradeoff is relying more on [Object Mothers](https://martinfowler.com/bliki/ObjectMother.html) for building valid test objects.
+The typical tradeoff is relying more on [Object Mother](https://martinfowler.com/bliki/ObjectMother.html)s for building valid test objects.

 But what if that `null` is really a valid value?
-For example, imagine our Customer might have a `null` Member Card, meaning that she didn’t yet create or maybe she didn’t want to sign up for a member card.
+For example, imagine our Customer might not have a Member Card because she didn't yet create one or maybe she didn't want to sign up for a member card.

 ## Getters returning Optional
 > **Best-practice**: Since Java 8, whenever a function needs to return `null`, it should declare to return `Optional` instead

 Developers rapidly adopted this practice for functions computing a value or fetching remote data.
-Unfortunately, that didn't helped with the main source of our NPEs: our entity model.
+Unfortunately, that didn't help with the main source of our NPEs: our entity model.

 > A getter for a field which may be `null` should return `Optional`.

 Assuming we're talking about an Entity mapped to a relational database, then if you didn't enforce `NOT NULL` on the corresponding column, the getter for that field should return `Optional`.
 For non-persistent data objects or NoSQL datastores that don't offer `null` protection, the previous section provides ideas on how enforce null-checks programmatically in the entity code.

 This change might seem frightening at first because we’re touching the 'sacred' getter we are all so familiar with.
-And yes, changing a getter in a large codebase may impact up to dozens of places.
-To ease the transition, you could use the following sequence of steps:
+Indeed, changing a getter in a large codebase may impact up to dozens of places, but to ease the transition you could use the following sequence of steps:

 1. Create a second getter returning `Optional`:
     ```java